kamalkraj/DATA-SCIENCE-BOWL-2018/README.md

 To learn more about colab [Click Here](https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d)

+### Training
+ The model is trained for 150 epochs,where each epoch took 8sec on NVIDIA K80 GPU loss function used keras binary_cross_entropy
+ The weights are updated by Adam optimizer, with a 1e-5 learning rate.

+### Dependencies
+* skimage
+* Tensorflow
+* Keras >= 2.1.2
+* Pandas

+ Python version 3

 ### Model
  The provided model is basically a convolutional auto-encoder, but with a twist - it has skip connections from encoder layers to decoder layers that are on the same "level".